AlgoCompSynth/CLAMS/README.md

 > “Premature optimization may be the root of all evil, but it is damned
 > fun!” ~ M. Edward (Ed) Borasky

-1. Forth (Brodie 2022) is an extensible interactive operating system.
+1. Forth <https://www.forth.com/starting-forth/> is an extensible
+    interactive operating system.
 It supports editing, assembling, compiling, debugging and running real-time tasks from a terminal.

 2. Forth is efficient.
 A well-designed Forth will usually run a task at no worse than half the speed of a hand-optimized assembly version.
     `CLAMS` will have several optimizations built in for the ultimate speed.

 3. Forth is lean.
 There are very few concepts to learn, there is minimal run-time overhead in RAM, and the whole package takes up much less flash space than MicroPython or CircuitPython.

-## What about Forth standard (Forth 200x Committee 2012) compatibility?
+## What about Forth 2012 standard compatibility?

 Not really. `CLAMS` is an extended subset of the standard.
 It won’t contain all of the standard’s core word set, and it will contain some